Heathkit H8: H89

 In 1978 Heath introduced the Heathkit H88 which integrated the H19 terminal and a new Zilog Z80-based single-board processor into the case of the H19.
 A version with a disk drive incorporated to the right of the terminal screen became the H89.
 The machines bear a strong resemblance to the TRS-80 Model III and similar all-in-one computers.
 The H89 was sold both in kit form for $1595, and fully assembled form as the WH89 for $2295.

-Soon after the introduction of the H89, Heathkit was purchased by Zenith to enter the microcomputer market.
+Soon after the introduction of the H89, Heathkit was purchased by Zenith, who were looking to enter the microcomputer market.
 They continued sales of the H89 with their own labeling on the front as the Zenith Z89.
 Eventually, Zenith Data Systems (Heathkit plus the computer division of Zenith) was purchased by Bull HN (CII Bull, Honeywell and Nippon Electric) because they needed a US maker of microcomputers to comply with government purchase requirements.
 Kit sales were ended soon after that purchase.